smahmadpanah/smahmadpanah.github.io/_pages/about.md

 - Direct Admission for Master and PhD studies, Amirkabir, 2015 and 2017
 - The Youngest Course Responsible (at age 22), Lab Instructor (at age 20) and Teaching Assistant (at age 16), Amirkabir
-- Member of <a href="http://ceit.aut.ac.ir/formalsecurity/people.html">Formal Security Lab</a>, Amirkabir, 2015 - 2019
+- Member of <a href="http://ceit.aut.ac.ir/formalsecurity/people.html">Formal Security Lab</a>, Amirkabir, September 2015 - September 2019
 - Member of the university team for the National Scientific Olympiad in Computer Engineering, Amirkabir, 2014
 - Skipped Three grades of Elementary School as an Exceptional Talent, 2002